top of page

 Missing Skills and Resources

-• Emotional vocabulary for honest expression → The ability to name anger, hurt, frustration, and disappointment clearly and specifically — so that what we feel can be communicated directly rather than leaking out sideways in ways that create confusion and distance.
+• Emotional vocabulary for honest expression → The ability to name anger, hurt, frustration, and disappointment clearly and specifically — so that what you feel can be communicated directly rather than leaking out sideways in ways that create confusion and distance.

-• Assertive communication that feels safe → The capacity to express our needs, set limits, and voice disagreement in ways that feel grounded and boundaried rather than exposing — discovering that directness can be both honest and kind, both clear and connecting.
+• Assertive communication that feels safe → The capacity to express your needs, set limits, and voice disagreement in ways that feel grounded and boundaried rather than exposing — discovering that directness can be both honest and kind, both clear and connecting.

-• Maintaining connection while being honest → The ability to speak our truth without severing the relationship — discovering that genuine connection is not built on the absence of conflict but on the courage to be known, and that honesty, offered with care, often brings people closer rather than pushing them away.
+• Maintaining connection while being honest → The ability to speak your truth without severing the relationship — discovering that genuine connection is not built on the absence of conflict but on the courage to be known, and that honesty, offered with care, often brings people closer rather than pushing them away.

 Why It’s Worth the Work